 If You’re Taking Prescription Medications

 It’s important that you let us know of any medications you are currently taking before the detox.
 This is so we can check that our detox medication will not interact adversely with your other medications.
-If you are unsure of which medications you are currently taking your Doctor will be able to supply you with a full printed list with which we will work from.
+If you are unsure of which medications you are currently taking your Doctor will be able to supply you with a full printed list from which we will work.

 Physical Withdrawal Symptoms

-At Cornerstone we have supported thousands of alcoholics through detox and into recovery.
-We have given families their wives, husbands or children back.
-These individuals, once lost to alcohol, are now able to face life alcohol free.
+At Cornerstone, we have supported thousands of alcoholics through detox and recovery.
+We have given families their wives, husbands, or children back.
+These individuals once lost to alcohol, are now able to face life alcohol-free.

 While a detox from alcohol is important, it is normally not enough to sustain long-term recovery.
 Like most addictions, alcoholism is a symptom of an underlying cause.
 It is this root cause that needs treating in order to achieve lasting sobriety.
 The detox process is a precursor to a treatment process that over time will give you the strength and tools to face life without the need for alcohol.

-Unfortunately we have vast experience of individuals coming through our doors in need of detox, only to rush back to their lives, without further treatment, once they no longer suffered from the symptoms of withdrawal.
-Many of these people relapses within months, some sooner.
+Unfortunately, we have vast experience of individuals coming through our doors in need of detox, only to rush back to their lives, without further treatment, once they no longer suffered from the symptoms of withdrawal.
+Many of these people relapse within months, some sooner.

 Those who commit to the treatment process, understand that years of drinking will take more than a couple of weeks to remedy.
 Giving yourself time to heal wounds allows you a much better chance of long-term sobriety.
 Cornerstone can give you this chance.
 Our detox program is just the first piece in the jigsaw of recovery.